How bad is it to drive with a bad lower ball joint?

 Risks of Driving with a Bad Lower Ball Joint

-Driving with a bad lower ball joint can lead to several serious issues, including:
+Driving with a bad lower ball joint can pose several serious risks, including:

-- Loss of control: A failing ball joint can cause the suspension to collapse, leading to a sudden loss of control over the vehicle.
+- Loss of Steering Control: A failing ball joint can cause the wheel to become loose, making it difficult to steer the vehicle and increasing the risk of a loss of control.

 Can I drive with a bad lower ball joint?